This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 All other shareholder meetings are considered extraordinary and may be called at any time and for any reason pursuant to the procedure stipulated by law and the company`s charter.

-Do any organizations advise or counsel shareholders on whether to approve matters?
+Do any organizations provide voting recommendations or otherwise advise or counsel shareholders on whether to approve matters?

 Engagement of independent shareholder advisors or proxy consultant firms is not common in Ukraine.
 Shareholders usually rely on their personal or collective judgment as well as advice from their attorneys and auditors.

-What role do other stakeholders, including debt holders, employees, suppliers and customers and the government, typically play in the corporate governance of a company?
+What role do other stakeholders, including debt holders, employees, suppliers, customers, the government and communities, typically play in the corporate governance of a company?

 Major debt holders such as banks usually have a strong influence on the company`s corporate governance.
 Loan or credit line agreements often contain provisions regarding the bank`s consent on certain management decisions as well as the bank`s broad information rights.
 Moreover, after recent changes in legislation creditors may enter into contracts with JSC shareholders obliging the latter to vote in a certain way at the GM, perform other actions in the company or even sell their shares at a fixed price in certain circumstances.
 Still, this practice has not yet become common.